 You may also like: 30 green jobs that can help fight climate change

-One of the first lessons in a physics class is motion: how an object moves, how fast it moves, where it moves, and at what rate it speeds up and slows down.
+One of the first lessons in a physics class is that of motion: how an object moves, how fast it moves, where it moves, and at what rate it speeds up and slows down.